-In the body, the neurotransmitter GABA is synthesized from the neurotransmitter glutamate and the essential vitamin B6 (pyridoxine) as a cofactor.
+In the body, the neurotransmitter GABA is synthesised from the neurotransmitter glutamate and the essential vitamin B6 (pyridoxine) as a co-factor.
 If the body does not have enough B6 available, this can lead to reduced GABA synthesis.
 And it also builds up glutamate, which in some cases contributes to anxiety, chronic pain disorders, and neurodegenerative diseases.

 GABA and L-theanine

 L-theanine is an amino acid found in black and green teas.
 Studies have shown that it increases the levels of GABA and two other important neurotransmitters, serotonin and dopamine.

 L-theanine is considered an adaptogen, a substance that reduces psychological and physiological stress reactions.
 The results showed that theanine led to a decrease in heart rate during an acute stressful situation.
 This effect was attributed to the weakening of sympathetic activation.

 Kava is a plant that is native to the Pacific Islands.
 It is also known as Piper methysticum or intoxicant.
 The plant is traditionally used in her home country as a ceremonial and relaxing tea.

 In-depth studies have shown that the herbal remedy is effective in reducing stress.
 The effect is partly due to the increase in GABA levels.
 It has also been shown to be just as effective for anxiety and generalised anxiety disorder.

 Probiotic supplements that have a positive effect on the psyche are known as psychobiotics.
 The neurotransmitters synthesised by the microorganisms, such as GABA, explain this effect.
 In fact, there seems to be bacteria in the human gut that create GABA.